 Unless she is so ill that she needs round the clock care that cannot be accessed in Ukraine, the application will not work.
 Perhaps a visit visa might be a more realistic solution.

 The situation for EU citizens is currently different.
 An EU citizen who has Settled or Pre-Settled status can bring EEA or non-EEA dependent parents to the UK on an EU Settlement Scheme Family Permit.
 However, the parents must prove that they are dependent on the EEA citizen (or their partner).
-They must show that without financial help they cannot meet their essential needs and that they need care on serious health grounds.
+They must show that without financial help from the EEA citizen or their partner, they cannot meet their essential needs .
 This seems easier to meet that the requirements for British Citizens with non-British adult dependent relatives.

 There are no rules that allow for carers to enter the UK to care for a family member.
-However, the Home Office may consider an application for an Adult Dependant Visa if you can show there are particularly compelling and compassionate circumstances.
-These are complex applications.
+It is possible to apply for permission to enter the UK on human rights grounds, however these applications are rare, extremely complex and there must be exceptional circumstances if they are to be successful.
 Contact us if you want to know more.